eyecode4you/Bash-Practice/20: Virtualization/README.md

 - Use Container Engine instead of Hypervisor
 - Shares host OS
 - Copies only libraries & binaries needed to run a specific app/app stack

+## cloud-init Utility
+- Available from cloud-init package
+- Automates instance creation with YAML
+- Can customize instances from a VM template
+- Works with many CSPs, AWS and Azure